open-telemetry/opentelemetry-specification/specification/context/api-propagators.md

 - TraceFlags (8 bits)
 - TraceState (string)

-Propagators MUST NOT assume that bits 2-7 (6 most significant bits) will be zero, as they are reserved for future use and are expected to propagate with the context.
+There are two trace flag values defined in W3C Trace Context Level 2 specification, `Sampled` (0x1) and `Random` (0x2).
+Propagators MUST set bits 2-7 (6 most significant bits) to zero, as they are reserved for future use and the W3C specification requires participants to set them to zero.

 ### B3 Requirements